-She calls to us in our depressions.
+Ereshkigal calls us in our depressions.
 She calls to us in our pain and suffering.
-She calls to us in our personal deep wounds.
-She calls to us so that we may discover what has been placed in exile through our ignorance, and then love and embrace these hidden aspects of our selves, learn from their wisdom, and be gifted into greater wholeness in our lives.
+She calls to us so that we may discover what has been placed in exile through our ignorance, and then learn to love and embrace these hidden aspects of ourselves, learn from their wisdom, resulting in a sense of greater wholeness in our psyches and our lives.

-Unfortunately what most of us do rather than listen to Her, rather than turn and commune with our exiled self, is numb ourselves through drugs, addictions and busy distractions, running as far away as we can seeking after an ever-elusive happiness.
-Yet we will never find our fulfillment without making the descent to reclaim our Dark Sister, feel compassion for her suffering, and be released to her profound empowering ways.
+Unfortunately what most of us do rather than listen to this call and respond, rather than turn and commune with our exiled self, we numb ourselves with substances, various destructive habits and busy distractions, running as far away as we can to avoid this journey.
+Yet we will never find our fulfillment without making the descent to reclaim our hidden Other, feel compassion for her/our suffering, and be released to their profound empowering ways.

-This is a magnificent journey into the wild terrain of your psyches, making a descent into our exquisite deep instinctual nature to learn its profound ways and be gifted by its transformative healing empowering nature.
-It is about reclaiming our embodied wisdom as human creaturas, living from a new ground of our wholeness.
+The Descent is a magnificent and necessary journey into the wild terrain of our primal intelligence.
+It is about reclaiming our embodied wisdom as human beings, supporting us to live from the original ground of our wholeness.